mitchdavenport88/hop_shop/TESTING.md

     * Tested the call-to-action button and it sends us to the Bottle Shop as desired.
     * Checked the hover class on the button works.
     * Checked the overlay box and its contents are always justified and aligned centrally.
-    * Checked that at widths below 992px only the Hop Shop logo and call-to-action buttons are visible.
+    * Checked that at widths below 992px only the Hop Shop logo and call-to-action button are visible.
 3. Checked that the four most recently added products to the store are displayed under the hero image as part of the ‘new in…’ section.
     * All products are shown as individual cards and are suitably displayed dependant of the breakpoint.
-    * Tested the cards against the ***individual product card** test that’s shown below as part of the products test.
+    * Tested the cards against the ***individual product card test** that’s shown below as part of the products test.

 **Products:**
 1. Checked that all pages are titled Bottle Shop.